qtval/ashen-oath-web/docs/ROADMAP.md

-# The Ashen Oath â€” Living Roadmap
+# The Ashen Oath - Living Roadmap

-> The product goal: a portrait-first, choice-driven dark fantasy visual novel that feels like walking through an illustrated world where every promise, lie, and act of mercy can return later with a cost.
+> Product goal: a portrait-first, choice-driven dark fantasy visual novel.
+It should feel like walking through an illustrated world where every promise, lie, and act of mercy can return later with a cost.

 ## How we use this document

-- This is the projectâ€™s source of truth for priorities and progress.
+- This is the project's source of truth for priorities and progress.
-- We work on one small, testable task at a time; a task moves to **done** only after it works in the live browser preview.
+- We work on one small, testable task at a time.
+A task moves to done only after it works in the live browser preview.
 - We update this document whenever a milestone changes status or we deliberately change scope.
-- We protect the core: atmosphere, distinct characters, meaningful choices, and a smooth mobile reading experience are more important than extra systems.
+- We protect the core: atmosphere, distinct characters, meaningful choices, and a smooth mobile reading experience matter more than extra systems.

 ## Product principles

 1. **World before interface.** Each scene is a full-screen monochrome environmental panel.
 The player should feel the weather, architecture, distance, and tension before reading a word.
 2. **Choices, not morality points.** Choices represent competing motives and imperfect information.
-We do not label options as good, evil, optimal, or â€œ+5 trust.â€
+We do not label options as good, evil, optimal, or plus-five trust.
-3. **Consequences have memory.** Important actions affect people, evidence, faction pressure, access, and later scenesâ€”not merely the next line of dialogue.
+3. **Consequences have memory.** Important actions affect people, evidence, faction pressure, access, and later scenes - not merely the next line of dialogue.
 4. **Characters are people, not quest dispensers.** Every major character has a public goal, a private fear, a self-deception, and a breaking point.
 5. **Mobile is the primary screen.** Portrait layout, one-thumb controls, legible type, fast resume, and calm interruption handling are requirements, not polish.
 6. **Original work only.** We may learn from great grim fantasy and narrative games, but we do not copy their characters, plots, dialogue, factions, or visual identities.

 ## Current status

-**Current milestone:** 0.2 â€” Immersive visual-novel reader
+**Current milestone:** 0.2 - Immersive visual-novel reader
 **Playable preview:** https://qtval.github.io/ashen-oath-web/
-**Current chapter:** *The Carrion Road* â€” the checkpoint opening
+**Current chapter:** The Carrion Road - the checkpoint opening

 Completed so far: